Arquà: Petrarch’s Hilltop Hideaway

 The town — one of only 206 around the Bel Paese designated as a Borghi più belli d’Italia (The most beautiful villages of Italy), and one of only 199 that waves the prestigious Bandiera Arancione (Orange Flag) of the Touring Club of Italy — is home to just under 1,900 residents and drips medieval.

-Set along the slopes of Monte Ventolone and Monte Calbarina, two of the 84 extinct volcanoes that dot the Regional Park of the Euganean Hills, Arquà has not one, but two piazze (squares): Petrarca, where the poet is entombed, and San Marco, at the very center of the Centro Storico (historic center).
+Set along the slopes of Monte Ventolone and Monte Calbarina, two of the 81 conical-shaped hills of volcanic origin that dot the Euganean Hills Regional Park, Arquà has not one, but two piazze (squares): Petrarca, where the poet is entombed, and San Marco, at the very center of the Centro Storico (historic center).

 There’s the Vicars’ Lodge, a public space built in the 14th century where heads of families gathered to have private meet-and-greets with the, well, vicar.